stefanodvx/crunpyroll/README.md

 ```
 > [!TIP]
 > Decryption keys are universally applicable to both video and audio streams, maintaining consistency across all available formats.

----

-> Stay informed about the latest developments by joining our [Telegram Channel](https://t.me/crunpyroll).